 A withdrawal is available any time between the first and last day of classes.
-Students must submit written notice of withdrawal to the Office of the Registrar no later than the last day of classes.
-Withdrawal becomes effective on the date the form is filed with the Office of the Registrar.
+Students must submit written notice of withdrawal to the Office of the University Registrar no later than the last day of classes.
+Withdrawal becomes effective on the date the form is filed with the Office of the University Registrar.
 A notation of withdrawal and the effective date will be posted to the student's academic record.

-For information go to: registrar.umd.edu/ current/registration/withdrawgrad.html or contact: registrar.graduate@umd.edu.
+For information visit registrar.umd.edu/current/registration/withdrawgrad.html or email registrar-graduate@umd.edu.